microsoft/qmt/README.md

     conda env create -f environment.yml

+Or with pip in the current directory

+    pip install .

+Optionally in development mode (symlinks) and per user (not system wide)

+    pip install --user -e .

 A significant part of the repository consists of Python functions and macros to be executed within FreeCAD, either interactively or in batch mode.
 These require the latest stable version of FreeCAD (0.16).
 Currently, FreeCAD only